healeycodes/inkbyexample/README.md

 - A title of `Foo Bar` needs a program named `foo-bar.ink`

 ```
 intro := 'The introduction precedes the code sections.
-Recommended to contain content.'
+It should not be left empty.'

 rows := [
     {